VIDITeaching/ECS273-Winter2023/Assignment/README.md

 Besides the guidance in the code base, we provide a simple interactive visualization demo to support your exploration. <br />
 This demo has 3 incremental examples to demonstrate the general logic. <br />
-We recommend you to spend time understanding the demo, as it will help you succeed in this assignment and the final project.
+We recommend you spend time understanding the demo, as it will help you succeed in this assignment and the final project.

----

 ## Setting up Everything

 ### Step 1.
 Choose a Dataset
-In this assignment, you can choose one of the datasets mentioned on any pages in the [Pages](https://canvas.ucdavis.edu/courses/772842/pages).
+In this assignment, you can choose one of the datasets mentioned on any data type page in the [Pages](https://canvas.ucdavis.edu/courses/772842/pages).

 To use a dataset, you can either
-- download the data file from the respective URL above and put it in the `./Vue-Flask-Template/server/data` folder
+- download the data file from the respective URL above and put it in the `./Vue-Flask-Template/server/data` folder, or
-- or, fetch the data via API or library functions (if applicable) in the `./Vue-Flask-Template/server/controller.py`
+- fetch the data via API or library functions (if applicable) in the `./Vue-Flask-Template/server/controller.py`

 ### Step 2.
 Set up the Application

 To get started, we will be using the aforementioned framework, as seen in `./Assignment/Vue-Flask-Template`.

-Note that you are free to use other existing frameworks and libraries, even in different languages (e.g., React and Dash), to implement the system.
+Note that you are free to use other existing frameworks and libraries (e.g., React), even in different languages, to implement the system.
 We pick Vue.js as it is easier to pick up. <br />
 If you use a framework or library to create your system, please provide a README.md file explaining all the steps to run and view your system.

 Install [node.js](https://nodejs.org/en/) and [Python](https://www.python.org/downloads/) if not yet. <br />
-Make sure the node.js version is either 14.18+ or 16+, which is **required** for Vite to work normally.
+Make sure the node.js version is either v14.18.0+ or v16.0.0+, which is **required** for Vite to work normally.

 Install Python packages
 ```bash